-- The ESG rating data supplied quarterly will be entered in our databases during the year.
-This will make monitoring the average ESG rating easier. - It goes without saying that we will implement the directives or regulations that enter into force in the EU or in our individual markets in 2020. - In the first quarter of 2020, ÖGUT will again review our bronze status.
+- The ESG rating data supplied quarterly is entered in our databases during the year.
+This makes monitoring the average ESG rating easier. - It goes without saying that we will implement the directives or regulations that enter into force in the EU or in our individual markets in 2020. - In the first quarter of 2020, ÖGUT will again review our Bronze status.